misterorion/aws-eks-example/README.md

 * **Intra (Isolated) Subnets:** Host the **RDS Database**.
 These subnets have **no route to the Internet Gateway or NAT Gateway**.
 This ensures the data layer is air-gapped from the public internet.

 ### 2. Compute Security (EKS)
-* **Least Privilege:** I utilized the `terraform-aws-modules/eks` module which implements IRSA (IAM Roles for Service Accounts).
-This allows future workloads to assume fine-grained IAM roles rather than using the Node IAM role.
-* **Encryption:** The EBS volumes for the worker nodes are encrypted by default (`encrypted = true`) to protect data at rest.
-* **Access:** The EKS Cluster Endpoint is public for the sake of this assignment's accessibility, but in a production environment, I would restrict `cluster_endpoint_public_access_cidrs` to the corporate VPN IP range.
-* **Architecture:** Used `t4g.medium` (ARM64) as requested.
-I configured the `ami_type` to `AL2_ARM_64` to ensure compatibility.
+* **Private Cluster:** The EKS control plane endpoint has `endpoint_public_access = false`, meaning it's only accessible from within the VPC.
+This eliminates external attack vectors against the Kubernetes API server.
+* **Bottlerocket OS:** Node groups use `BOTTLEROCKET_ARM_64` instead of standard Amazon Linux 2.
+Bottlerocket is purpose-built for containers with a minimal attack surface, immutable infrastructure, and automatic security updates via image-based deployments.
+* **ARM64 Architecture:** Using `t4g.medium` instances provides better price-performance compared to x86, with lower costs and energy efficiency for containerized workloads.
+* **IRSA Enabled:** IAM Roles for Service Accounts (`enable_irsa = true`) allows pod-level IAM permissions without sharing node credentials.
+Each workload can assume its own IAM role following the principle of least privilege.
+* **Essential Addons:** The cluster includes critical EKS addons configured to use the latest versions:
+  - `coredns` - DNS resolution for service discovery
+  - `kube-proxy` - Network proxy for pod-to-pod communication
+  - `vpc-cni` - IPv6-aware CNI plugin for pod networking
+  - `eks-pod-identity-agent` - Modern pod identity mechanism
+  - `aws-ebs-csi-driver` - Persistent volume support with dedicated IAM role for fine-grained EBS permissions
+* **Node Security:** Additional security group rules allow node-to-node communication on all ports (required for pod networking) and ephemeral port access from the control plane for kubectl exec/logs.

 ### 3. Data Security (RDS)
-* **Isolation:** The database is deployed in the `intra_subnets` (Isolated layer).
+* **Isolation:** The database is deployed in the `intra_subnets` (Isolated layer) which have no route to any Internet Gateway or NAT Gateway.
+* **Instance Configuration:** PostgreSQL 14 running on `db.t4g.micro` (ARM Graviton2) for cost efficiency.
+Storage starts at 20GB with autoscaling up to 50GB.
 * **Security Groups:** Access is strictly whitelisted.
-The RDS Security Group allows ingress on port 5432 **only** from the EKS Node Security Group ID.
-No IP-based rules are used, preventing brittle allow-lists.
+The RDS Security Group allows ingress on port 5432 **only** from the Workload Security Group ID.
+This security group chaining approach (not CIDR-based rules) ensures only authorized EKS workloads can connect.
+* **Development Settings:** The database has `deletion_protection = false` and `skip_final_snapshot = true` for easy teardown during development.
+In production, these should be set to `true` and `false` respectively.

 ### 4. IPv6 Implementation (Dual-Stack)
-To align with modern container networking best practices, I upgraded the cluster to use **IPv6**:
+This infrastructure uses a modern **IPv6-native architecture** to eliminate IP exhaustion issues common in large Kubernetes deployments:
-* **VPC:** configured with a Dual-Stack architecture.
-AWS assigns a `/56` CIDR block, and we slice `/64` subnets for Public, Private, and Isolated layers.
+* **VPC:** Configured with `enable_ipv6 = true`, AWS automatically assigns a `/56` IPv6 CIDR block.
+The VPC module slices this into `/64` subnets for Public, Private, and Intra layers with `ipv6_prefixes` configuration.
-* **EKS:** `cluster_ip_family` is set to `ipv6`.
-This solves the common Kubernetes IP exhaustion problem by assigning a unique, routable IPv6 address to every Pod, removing the need for internal NAT overhead within the cluster.
+* **IPv6 Egress:** An Egress-Only Internet Gateway (`create_egress_only_igw = true`) provides IPv6 internet access for private subnets without allowing inbound connections, complementing the IPv4 NAT Gateway.
+* **EKS:** The cluster runs in IPv6 mode (`ip_family = "ipv6"`), assigning each pod a unique, routable IPv6 address.
+This eliminates the need for overlay networking and secondary CIDR blocks that limit cluster scale.
+* **CNI Configuration:** The `create_cni_ipv6_iam_policy = true` flag provisions the correct IAM permissions for the VPC CNI plugin to assign IPv6 addresses to pods.
-* **RDS:** Configured as `DUAL` stack, allowing it to communicate with the IPv6-native EKS pods without translation layers.
+* **RDS:** Configured with `network_type = "DUAL"`, allowing the database to accept connections from both IPv4 (EKS nodes) and IPv6 (EKS pods) without translation overhead.

 ### 5. Security Group Chaining
 Instead of relying on broad CIDR ranges, I implemented strict **Security Group Chaining** to enforce a Zero Trust network model: